den-sq/ouroboros/README.md

 This repository is a monorepo containing the code for the Ouroboros app and the Ouroboros Python package (`python` folder).

+# Quick Start

+There are prebuilt applications available in [Releases](https://github.com/We-Gold/ouroboros/releases).

+- Windows: `*-setup.exe`
+- Mac: `*.dmg`
+- Linux: Multiple options available

+Currently, none of the apps are notarized.

+For Mac, if an error occurs when you try to run the app, find the app installation (should be called `ouroboros.app`) and run `xattr -d com.apple.quarantine ouroboros.app`.

 # Development Quick Start

 Ouroboros has two main components: